A/B testing can be as simple as reciting the alphabet.

-Your audience is likely made up of an entirely different group of people than most of the audiences that those tests have been run with.
+Your audience is likely made up of an entirely different group of people.
 So their findings may not apply at all.

 So when presented with the following options for an email opt-in form, the majority of marketers expected the first variation to perform better.

-But after running an A/B test using both, version B produced a 122% increase in signups.
+But after running an A/B test using both, version B produced a 122 percent increase in signups.

 It’s impossible to know exactly why this was the case.
-Maybe users were distracted by the extra line of text.
+Maybe visitors were distracted by the extra line of text.
 Or maybe the promise of “free updates” simply wasn’t compelling.

 But that doesn’t matter.

 The real takeaway is that with this specific audience, the form without social proof was more effective.
 This is the kind of insight you can only gain with A/B tests.